stalkers16/Creditpages/README.md

-# FinCredit
+# Creditpages
-Affiliate webpage to gather all short term loaners  of LV in one virtual place
+A hub for affiliate webpages to gather all short term loaners  of LV in one virtual place